 ACE offers a variety of ways for employers to connect with Benedictine students and alumni for valuable employment and internship opportunities.
+To download this information in a printable format, click on this link.
 See below for more information on:

-The BVCC is exclusive for Benedictine students and alumni with opportunities ranging from full-time positions to part-time jobs and internships.
-Find information on career fairs, networking events and more in the BVCC.
+ACE Connect is exclusive for Benedictine students and alumni with opportunities ranging from full-time positions to part-time jobs and internships.
+Find information on career fairs, networking events and more in ACE Connect.
 Please follow the links below to register.
 ACE provides job search assistance to Benedictine University students and alumni seeking full-time, part-time and internship positions.
 Benedictine is committed to the principles of equal employment opportunity.
 Therefore, our students are referred without discrimination on the basis of race, color, sex, religion, age or national origin.
 We also expect employers to subscribe to this policy and will not provide referrals based on discriminating criteria.

-The College Central Network is the ISCPA's online career center, which links students and alumni with employers.
-ISCPA is a statewide consortium made up of 19 colleges and universities throughout Illinois that represents more than 56,000 students in more than 250 majors.
-ISCPA also offers exclusive career fairs and other events throughout the school year.
-Click here for ISCPA Employer registration
+The College Central Network is the College Career Consortium's online career center, which links students and alumni with employers.
+CCCI is a statewide consortium made up of 18 colleges and universities throughout Illinois that represents more than 56,000 students in more than 250 majors.
+CCCI also offers exclusive career fairs and other events throughout the school year.
+Click here for CCCI Employer registration.

-To schedule an interview or recruiting session, please contact John Darnell at firstname.lastname@example.org or (630) 829-6040.
+To schedule an interview or recruiting session, please contact Michelle Schaefer at firstname.lastname@example.org or (630) 829-6041.

 ACE sponsors various job fairs throughout the year.
-Check the ACE homepage for details.
 If you see an upcoming career or internship fair of interest, please send us a request to participate to email@example.com or call (630) 829-6041 for more information.

 Stay up-to-date on federal laws regarding internships.
 View the U.S. Department of Labor Wage and Hour Division's Fact Sheet on Internship Programs Under the Fair Labor Standards Act.